Want to know more about NHBRC Registration in South Africa?

 What does the NHBRC Warranty cover?

-The NHBRC Certificate is a form of documentation you enrol a property or project at the NHBRC.
+The NHBRC Certificate is a form of documentation you receive upon enrolment of (enroll) a property or project at the NHBRC.
 You have to enroll at least 15 days before you start construction (preferably more).
-You client would need this to get financial support, but also as a warranty for you completing the work up to standard.
+Your client would need this to get financial support, but also as a warranty for you completing the work up to standard.